-ypxfr(1M) Moves an NIS map from one NIS server to another, using NIS itself as the transport medium.
-You can run it interactively, or periodically from crontab(1M).
-Also, ypserv uses ypxfr as its transfer agent when it is asked to transfer a map.
+ypwhich Tells you which NIS server a node is using at the moment for NIS services, or which NIS server is master of some named map.
+For more information, refer to the ypwhich(1M) reference page.ypxfrMoves an NIS map from one NIS server to another, using NIS itself as the transport medium.
+You can run it interactively, or periodically from crontab.
+Also, nsd uses ypxfr as its transfer agent when it is asked to transfer a map.
 You can create the file /var/yp/ypxfr.log to log all ypxfr activity.
+See the ypxfr(1M) reference page for details.

-In addition to these NIS tools, the rpcinfo(1M) and crontab tools are also useful for administering NIS.
+In addition to these NIS tools, the rpcinfo and crontab tools are also useful for administering NIS.
+For further information, please refer to the reference page for each tools.